Flieh/diplicity-beta-feedback/README.md

 I will work with Martin to bring him the best ideas.
 Keep in mind that it's a labor of love on his part, so he'll do what he wants ultimately.
 But he is interested in what the community has to say.

+* [Google Hangout] (https://hangouts.google.com/group/U31Ap1XZBQGgn7O33) I will try to answer any questions live here.

-Here is a link that will allow you to [configure email notifications] (https://diplicity-engine.appspot.com/User/111874156655660979592/UserConfig).
+* You to [configure email notifications] (https://diplicity-engine.appspot.com/User/111874156655660979592/UserConfig).
 Scroll down to MailConfig and tick the enabled box.

-Here is a link to [Martin's google drive] (https://drive.google.com/drive/folders/0B67FlKHmCU84eWVnRy1tcVUtVlk) where all the apks are available.
+* [Martin's google drive] (https://drive.google.com/drive/folders/0B67FlKHmCU84eWVnRy1tcVUtVlk) where all the apks are available.

-### Put all your comments and questions on [the issue page here] (https://github.com/Flieh/diplicity-beta-feedback/issues).
+#### Put all your comments and questions on [the issue page here] (https://github.com/Flieh/diplicity-beta-feedback/issues).
 I will tag and currate them for Martin.
-### Try to have the latest build installed.
+#### Try to have the latest build installed.
 Ask for help on the Hangout if need be.